 Posted on Monday, 24 July 2017.
-Posted in Editorial .
+Posted in Packaging Production .
 Written by IPP Desk

 The third edition of the Save Food initiative will take place alongside the interpack exhibition in Dusseldorf in May.
 At the international Save Food Congress on 4 May 2017, speakers from business, science, government and civil society will get together to shed some light on the various facets of the food waste problem.
 India will be a focal theme this year.
 In addition to a talk delivered by the Indian Minister of Food Processing Industries, Harsimrat Kaur Badal, a new Save Food study will be presented that has analyzed food losses in India using research case studies.
 Our readers may recall that some of the initial findings of the food waste research pertaining to several crops and milk in the southern Indian state of Andhra Pradesh were presented at the Packaging, Design, Innovation and Technology conference in Mumbai on 17 December 2016.